 If you have more time on your hands, cut across town and close out your night by watching the sunset on the waterfront.
 The area around the 1000 Islands Playhouse is charming, with a great view of the islands and plenty of places nearby where you can wind down the night.

-*NOTE: The 1000 Islands Museum has re-opened as of July 1st, 2020.
+*NOTE: As of our last update, the 1000 Islands Museum has re-opened.
 Please note that the museum is only accepting a limited number of visitors at a time.

 YOUR TRIP AT A GLANCE